× Part 4: Classes Introduction Leveling Up Classless Feats Spellcasting Spells Arcanist Artificer Mutant Psychokinetic Rogue Warrior

 Ability Score Improvement

-Every even-numbered level, you can increase one of your Ability Scores by .5.
+Every even-numbered Artificer level, you can increase one of your Ability Scores by .5.
 You cannot increase an ability score beyond 5 via this feature.

 Class Feats